ArbitrumFoundation/docs/docs/how-tos/create-submit-dao-proposal.md

 ```
  - FINAL-TODO: link audit
  - FINAL-TODO: feedback nudged us to update "your" to "the" throughout - unless this has legal implications, recommend addressing reader directly
+ - FINAL-TODO: sweep for forum.arbitrum.foundation vs forum.arbitrum.foundation
 ```

 In this how-to, you'll learn how to submit an Arbitrum Improvement Proposal (AIP) to the <a data-quicklook-from='arbitrum-dao'>Arbitrum DAO</a>.
 Familiarity with Arbitrum, DAOs, and Ethereum is expected.
 Otherwise, this how-to makes no assumptions about your experience with governance protocols.

 ### Prerequisites

-To submit a temperature check using <a data-quicklook-from='snapshot-poll'>Snapshot</a> you must have an Ethereum wallet address that represents at least 0.01% of votable tokens[^1]; to submit a proposal on-chain using [Tally](https://tally.xyz/gov/arbitrum), you must have an Ethereum wallet address that represents at least 5,000,000 tokens (about 0.1% of votable tokens).
+To submit a temperature check using a <a data-quicklook-from='snapshot-poll'>Snapshot poll</a>, you must have an Ethereum wallet address that represents at least 0.01% of votable tokens[^1]; to submit a proposal on-chain using [Tally](https://tally.xyz/gov/arbitrum), you must have an Ethereum wallet address that represents at least 5,000,000 tokens (about 0.1% of votable tokens).

 If you don't have enough voting power, consider delegating your votes to a delegate who can create a proposal on your behalf[^2].
 Note that anyone holding $ARB (regardless of the amount) is able to vote on both Snapshot and Tally proposals.